Cincinnati vs Oklahoma State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Cincinnati vs Oklahoma State Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each player.
+AI algorithm Remi is pouring through tons of data on each line.
 In fact, anytime the Bearcats and Cowboys play there’s always several intriguing observations to key in on.
-Not to mention games played at Boone Pickens Stadium in Oct rarely follow normal, predictable patterns.
+Not to mention games played at Boone Pickens Stadium in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: B. Sorsby under 254.4 Passing Yards.